jstachio/jstachio/README.md

  * Value bindings are statically checked.

+ * Methods, fields and getter-methods can be referenced in templates.

  * Friendly error messages with context.

  * Zero configuration.
 No plugins or tweaks are required.